typelevel/cats/docs/src/main/tut/typeclasses/imports.md

 ---
 # Imports

-The easiest approach to cats imports is to import everything that's commonly needed:
+The easiest approach to Сats imports is to import everything that's commonly needed:

 ```tut:silent
 import cats._